Accommodation and Housing

 Hanoi Opera House often has classical music performances from the Vietnam Symphony Orchestra, visiting performers of classical music, opera and Vietnamese popular music.
 Grand Concert Hall of the Vietnam National Academy of Music is a modern concert hall which attracts high class performers of international re-known.
 For tickets for both venues try: http://www.ticketvn.com

 The Hanoi Cooking Centre on Chau Long is one of the best places to start.
 Hidden Hanoi also offers cooking classes.
 Journeys to the East offers upmarket classes with top chefs.
-Join HIWC and you will be able to join our Cooking Circle which relaunched in March 2017.
+Join HIWC and you will be able to join our Cooking Circle.

 The German Goethe Institut, French L’espace and Japan Cultural Foundation all have a variety of musical and artistic activities.
 Please refer to their websites and/orHanoi Grapevine for more information.